 This is a surprisingly witty and edgy teen comedy, one not unworthy of being mentioned in the same breath as Clueless or Election.
 This is not so surprising after all when you know that it was written by Tina Fey, whose “Weekend Update” is consistently the best part of Saturday Night Live.
 Fey’s screenplay, based on Rosalind Wiseman’s nonfiction book Queen Bees and Wannabes, really gets to the bottom of mean girl behaviours and rituals.
 In a way, the movie is like a nature documentary, exploring the bitch-eat-bitch rules of the high school jungle.

 “Mean Girls” is non-stop eye candy – candy with big boobs, fabulous hair and short skirts.
 Yet as sexy as Lohan, McAdams, Chabert, Seyfried and Caplan can be, they’re funny, too.
 Director Mark S. Waters makes the most of their good looks, but his first priority is always getting laughs and his movie is full of them.
 In that regard, one must also give props to the grown-ups who support the young ones like Tina Fey herself and fellow SNL veterans Amy Poehler and Tim Meadows.
 I also have to mention Rajiv Surendra’s “math enthusiast / badass MC” – the little brown dude rocks!

-The film could have dialed down on the pratfalls and it loses a little steam in the third act when laughs take a backseat to good sentiment, but “Mean Girls” remains a smart and funny flick full of pretty young things.
+The film could have dialed down on the pratfalls and it loses a little steam in the third act when laughs take a backseat to good sentiment, but “Mean Girls” remains a smart and funny flick.
 Good times.